libremesh/lime-packages/packages/pirania/Readme.md

 Stops pirania.
 If you want pirania to stop automatically turning on use: `uci set pirania.base_config.enabled=0 && uci commit`

-### `voucher list_vouchers`
+#### `voucher show`

-Returns a json list of all vouchers in pirania database.
+Lists all the vouchers.

-### `voucher print_valid_macs`
+### `voucher show_active`

-Lists the mac addresses of all devices using a non-expired voucher
+List all the vouchers that are currently active.

-### `voucher add_voucher`
+### `voucher add`

-Adds a single voucher to pirania database.
+Create a new voucher.
+This voucher will start deactivated and not bonded to any device.

 Params:
-- `key`: a name used to identify the voucher
+- `name`: a name used to identify the voucher
-- `voucher`: voucher secret
+- `secret-code`: the voucher secret (password)
-- `epoc`: date (unix time) that the voucher will expire
+- `expiration-date`: date (unix time) that the voucher will expire
-- `upload`: upload limit for this voucher 0 to 10
-- `download`: download limit for this voucher 0 to 10
-- `amountofmacsallowed`: amount of devices that can use this voucher

-Ex.: `voucher add_voucher my-voucher-name voucher-secret 1619126965 10 10 1`
+Ex.: `voucher add my-voucher-name voucher-secret 1619126965`

-#### `voucher auth_voucher`
+### `voucher activate`

-Authenticates a mac address with a voucher.
+Activates a voucher, asigning a mac address.
+After the activation, the device with this MAC address will have internet access.

 Params:
+- `secret-code`: the password of the voucher.
-- `mac`: a device's mac address
+- `mac`: the MAC address of the device that will have access.

+Ex: `voucher activate mysecret 00:11:22:33:44:55`

+### `voucher deactivate`

-- `voucher`: secret for a voucher
+Deactivate a voucher of the specified `ID`.

-Ex.: `voucher auth_voucher voucher-secret d0:82:7a:49:e2:37`
+Params:
+- `ID`: a string used to identify the voucher.

+Ex: `voucher deactivate Qzt3WF`

 ### `voucher remove_voucher`